 The Hangouts Meet service is now called Google Meet.
 Any user with a Google account can create a video meeting on Google Meet.

 The app has no anonymous access.
-Advanced features for video conferencing in Google Meet, such as the ability to gather a large number of participants (up to 250), as well as to conduct live broadcast and recording was available for free to G Suite users until September 30, 2020.
-Google Meet supports chats, group chats, audio calls, video calls, video conferencing, file sharing.
-It has the ability to record meetings and save them to Google Drive.
+Advanced features for video conferencing in Google Meet, such as the ability to gather a large number of participants (up to 250) and conduct live broadcast and recording, were available for free to G Suite users until September 30, 2020.
+Google Meet supports chats, group chats, audio calls, video conferencing, and file sharing.
+The platform can record meetings and save them to Google Drive.
 This app is light, responsive, and loads fast.
-It’s a really good solution for small teams.
+It’s a perfect solution for small teams.

-Google Meet’s Enterprise plan users can record meetings which you can save on the host’s Google Drive and in the Google Calendar event.
+Google Meet’s Enterprise plan users can record meetings and save them on the host’s Google Drive and the Google Calendar event.
 After the meeting, a link is sent to the host via email.
 They can share that link with others.
-Meet doesn’t include some of the valuable features that other services offer like whiteboard tools and poll-and-survey options.
+However, Google Meet doesn’t include some of the valuable features that other services offer, like whiteboard tools and poll-and-survey options.

 - totally free